emacs-evil/evil/doc/source/keymaps.rst

-The macro :elisp:ref:`evil-define-key` can be used to augment existing modes with state bindings, as well as creating packages with customg bindings.
+The macro :elisp:ref:`evil-define-key` can be used to augment existing modes with state bindings, as well as creating packages with custom bindings.
 For example, the following will create a minor mode ``foo-mode`` with normal state bindings for the keys :kbd:`w` and :kbd:`e`: